Liam Grimshaw: Chesterfield (loan)

 On 31 January 2017, Grimshaw joined Chesterfield on loan until the end of the season.
 He made his debut for the club on 4 February against Oldham Athletic.

 Motherwell

 Grimshaw returned to Motherwell on a permanent basis in August 2017.
 On 16 May 2018, Grimshaw signed a new one-year contract with Motherwell.
 On 12 March 2019, he signed a further one-year contract keeping him at the club until 2020.
 Grimshaw scored his first career goal on 21 August 2021, as Motherwell won 2–1 away to Livingston.
 On 15 January 2020, Grimshaw signed another new contract at Motherwell, keeping him at the club until the summer of 2022.
 On 20 May 2022, Motherwell announced that Grimshaw would leave the club upon the expiration of his contract on 31 May 2022.

 Greenock Morton

 Scottish Championship club Greenock Morton signed Grimshaw to a short-term contract in September 2022.
 His contract was extended in December 2022 until the end of the season following a series of impressive performances.
+Grimshaw left the club at the end of his contract, after failing to agree terms.

+Dundee United

+In June 2023, Grimshaw signed a two-year deal with Scottish Championship club Dundee United.
+In August 2024, Grimshaw was released by Dundee United, as the Dundee based club no longer required the versatile Englishman services, allowing the player to find a new club.